This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

 Pistachio Syrup: This is a sweetener made with pistachios, sugar, and water.
-We used Monin Premium Pistachio Syrup.
+I used Monin Premium Pistachio Syrup.

 Half & Half: This is a dairy product made with equal parts milk and cream.
-We used Prairie Farm Half & Half.
+I used Prairie Farm Half & Half.

 Coconut Matcha Green Tea Powder Mix: This is a sweetener made with cream of coconut and matcha green tea powder.